zach401/acnportal/docs/user/getting_started.rst

 When the simulation has finished the simulation data is stored in the SimulationOutput object.

-To see the result from the simulation it is possible to pass this object to the ``GraphDrawer`` library.
+To see the result from the simulation it is possible to pass this object to the ``OutputAnalyzer`` library.
 There are several functions that can be used to view different aspects of the simulation.
 The available functions are described here.

 An code example is presented below which will plot the charging activity for each station, the EV behavior and the algorithm performance.